FACTS & FIGURES

 Latvia’s recovery from this very sharp slump has been noted internationally as a textbook success-story.
 Latvia's decision to tighten its fiscal belt, cut wages, and not devalue its currency (which was then pegged to the euro) was questioned by many – but in the end was a successful recipe, putting the economy back onto a solid growth path that is is benefiting from today.

-In 2017, the Latvian economy started the year strongly, with growth around +4.7%/yr in Q3, driven by strong manufacturing output, retail trade and construction activity.
-Based on these trends, the general expectation is that Latvia’s growth rate in 2017 will have been around 4.5% and in 2018 continue at 3.5-4.0% according to most forecasts (IMF / World Bank, October, 2017).
+In 2017 the Latvian economy recorded one of the strongest growth rates in the EU, at 4.5%, driven by strong manufacturing output, retail trade and construction activity.
+In 2018 growth is projected to continue at 3.5-4.0% according to most forecasts (IMF / World Bank, October, 2017).
 Key drivers of this improvement will be a normalization of disbursement of EU funds, the expectation of a stronger US economy, and better prospects in Europe and emerging markets.

 Although Latvian exporters have expanded to new markets, Europe remains the key destination for Latvian exports.
 2019’s pace of economic growth is forecast to remain solid (around 3%), in line with the expected slower pace of European and global business activity.
 If Europe holds up, Latvia will benefit.

 Looking back, the sharp recession experienced in 2008-2010 has helped Latvia to consolidate its economy resulting in more sensible economic and financial management by both the private and public sector in Latvia in the years to come.